Geometric Multimodal Contrastive Representation Learning: Model Architecture

 \section{Model Architecture}

-We report the model architectures employed in our experiments.
-In Table \ref{table:architectures:unsupervised:gmc} and Table \ref{table:architectures:unsupervised:baselines} we present the model architectures of GMC and baselines, respectively, employed in the unsupervised problem studied in Section \ref{sec:experiments:unsupervised}; in Table \ref{table:architectures:supervised:gmc} and Table \ref{table:architectures:supervised:baselines} we present the model architectures of GMC and baselines, respectively, used in the supervised problem considered in Section \ref{sec:experiments:supervised}; and lastly, in Table \ref{table:architectures:rl:gmc} and Table \ref{table:architectures:rl:baselines} we present the model architectures of GMC and baselines, respectively, employed in the RL task from Section \ref{sec:experiments:rl}.
-For training the controller in the RL task, we employ the same architecture as in \cite{silva2019playing}.
-We use the following notation: \textit{FC} for fully connected layer, \textit{BN} for batch normalization, \textit{Conv} for convolutional layer, \textit{TConv} for transponse convolutions,.
+We report the model architectures for GMC employed in our work: in Figure~\ref{fig:appendix:models:unsupervised} we present the model employed for the unsupervised experiment of Section \ref{sec:experiments:unsupervised}; in Figure~\ref{fig:appendix:models:supervised} we present the model employed for the supervised experiment of Section \ref{sec:experiments:supervised}; in Figure~\ref{fig:appendix:models:rl} we present the model employed in the RL experiment of Section \ref{sec:experiments:rl}.